Publications

 Journal articles

 “Representation” and “articulation” are important terms in discussions of multispecies relations.
 In this paper, I propose the term “coarticulation” that describes a process of mutual intelligibility between a human and a nonhuman and of rendering each other capable in new ways.
 This article argues that the concept of “coarticulation” offers a way to enrich our understanding of our human-nonhuman relations and to give ontological consistency to various types of nonhumans that matter to us.
 It traces the reciprocal imprints that nonhumans and humans make on each other.
 Not least, it provides an alternative way to think about politics with nonhumans: a politics of cohabitation.
+This piece engages closely with Vinciane Despret’s work.

 An important shift is taking place in environmental philosophy with regard to one of the field’s most fundamental concepts.
 The notion of ecological “sustainability” is being slowly replaced by the notion of the “habitability” of Earth in much contemporary discussion of environmentalism.
 This article focuses on two philosophies of habitability that have significantly impacted our thinking about climate change in recent years: planetarity and cosmopolitics.
 The two frameworks are frequently combined in various formulations of a more-than-human politics.
 Yet the philosophical paradigms, and their political implications, are, in fact, radically different, as this analysis will demonstrate.
 These crucial differences are amply evidenced through a comparative analysis of Dipesh Chakrabarty’s recent writing on planetarity and Isabelle Stengers’ work on cosmopolitics.
 The article argues, ultimately, that planetarity and cosmopolitics are incompatible.
 Further, the adoption of either approach corresponds to a specific philosophical and political choice that materially shapes the ways in which we think about politics with nonhumans in the 21st century.